7 Ways To Stay Entertained At Home

 Self Quarantine Entertainment Ideas For Anyone

 If you're feeling emotionally exhausted, starting a new hobby or developing a new interest can revitalize and energize your mind (and give you something to do other than stress out).
+Chilling out and getting in touch with your mind is also beneficial.
+Try some of these apps:

 YouTube How-To - Practical life advice and how-tos